 - Simultaneously working for an employer and on a self-employed basis without an Iqama (national identification) transfer

 It is important to note that failing to get the proper registrations and declare the true structure of your self-employed work can also lead to major penalties.
-For example, the Saudi government can impose a fine of up to SAR 50,000, up to six months of jail time, or even deportation.
+For example, the Saudi government can impose a fine of up to SAR 50,000, up to six months in jail, or even deportation.

 Corporate tax

-In most cases, Saudi investors (and those from GCC countries who are considered to be Saudi citizens for Saudi tax purposes) are liable for Zakat.
-The company is usually charged 2.5% of its Zakat base (the net worth of the company), however, working this out can be quite complicated.
+In most cases, Saudi investors (and those from GCC countries) are liable for Zakat.
+The company is usually charged 2.5% of its Zakat base (the company’s net worth); however, working this out can be quite complicated.

 If both Saudi and non-Saudi investors own the company, they will pay both income tax (on the portion of income attributed to non-Saudi sources) and Zakat (on the rest).